ondras12345/AlarmClock/README.md

   from the bed, so that the user cannot reach it while still laying.
 - a 16x2 character LCD with a rotary encoder for configuration ([GUI](./docs/manual.md#LCD))
-- a serial port (UART) text-based configuration interface ([CLI](./docs/manual.md#Serial-CLI))
+- an easy to parse serial port (UART) text-based configuration interface ([CLI](./docs/manual.md#Serial-CLI))

 ## TODO